 In other words, if you’re not currently using a social media recruiting strategy at your organization, you’re missing out on opportunities to connect with top talent in the younger generations.
 And, you’re behind the curve in an industry that has already firmly adopted social media for recruitment.

 Social recruiting is a fairly broad term and can be a bit confusing if you’re just starting out.
-This article will help guide you through using social media for recruiting and sharing some tips and tools you can use to get started.
+Our social recruiting tips will help guide you through using social media for recruiting, sharing the tips and tools you can use to get started.

 Let’s dive in!